unstoppabledomains/dev-docs/getting-started/test-domains/faucet.md

 <embed src="/snippets/_test-domain-explain.md" />

-:::warning Important
+:::warning important
-The [Reseller feature](../../reseller/reseller-pathways.md) only supports Polygon Layer2 Network.
+The [Partner feature](../../reseller/reseller-pathways.md) only supports Polygon Layer2 Network.
 And, for [Login with Unstoppable](/login-with-unstoppable/get-started-login/integration-pathways.md), applications must use **Polygon Mainnet** as the domain network.
 :::

 ## Step 1: Gather Requirements for the Website Faucet

-* A web3 compatible wallet
+* A Web3 compatible wallet
 * Configure your wallet for [Goerli Testnet](etherscan.md#step-1-check-wallet-compatibility-for-etherscan ) or [Polygon/Mumbai](polygonscan.md#step-1-configure-your-metamask-wallet-for-polygon)
 * Get[ free Ether from Goerli faucet](etherscan.md#step-2-get-free-ether-from-goerli-faucet) or [free MATIC tokens from Polygon faucet](polygonscan.md#step-2-get-free-matic-tokens-from-polygon-faucet) to cover transaction fees (only for Goerli and Mumbai Testnet)
 * Ensure you have funds in your wallet to pay transaction fees (only for Polygon Mainnet)